Knowledge is power.

 Sexual harassment, sexual assault and rape occurs within and external to intimate relationships as well as in the broader community.

 Many folks assume consent, misinterpret consent, abuse consent, or simply do not understand the many different forms of consent.
-Enthusiastic consent is becoming common language and it is a concept that incorporates one’s whole being.
+Enthusiastic consent is now common language and it is a concept that incorporates one’s whole being.

 Rape within marriage only became illegal in Australia in the 1980’s.
 While the research is unclear about whether the law is an effective way to stop sexual violence in marriage, it is recognised that the law can strengthen social norms against violence, which then influence whether people perpetrate violence and how others around them respond to this.
 Research also suggests that women who are aware that violence is against the law are also less likely to blame themselves and this can help in their recovery process.